benbourgon/benbourgon/README.md

-### Hi! 👋 I'm Ben, a Front End Developer based in Toronto, ON.
+### Hello! 👋 I'm Ben, a Front End Developer based in Toronto, ON.

 I'm at my best when combining my analytic abilities with a creative instinct to solve tough problems and write clean, dry, and accessible code.